pietergreyling/aztec_web3_starter/README.md

 ## Introduction

 ### The Purpose of this Learning Path
 The purpose of this tutorial repository is to provide a Web 3.0 Aztec Network getting started learning path for Web 2.0 developers who are new to working with Aztec technology and Web 3.0 in general.

+### An important note!

+I include several screenshots in this tutorial.

+These screenshots are not necessarily applicable to your own personal developer path and experience.

+However, I offer them as a general guide.

 ### What is Aztec Network?
 Aztec is an open source layer 2 network that aims to bring scalability and privacy to Ethereum.
 It strives to enable affordable, private crypto payments via zero-knowledge proofs.